swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 The `BinaryInteger` protocol is the basis for all the integer types provided by the standard library.

-The `isEqual(to:)` and `isLess(than:)` methods provide implementations for `Equatable` and `Comparable` protocol conformances.
-Similar to how arithmetic operations are dispatched in `Arithmetic`, `==` and `<` operators for homogeneous comparisons are implemented as generic free functions invoking the `isEqual(to:)` and `isLess(than:)` protocol methods respectively.

-This protocol adds 4 new initializers.
-One of them allows to create integers from floating point numbers, if the value is representable exactly, others support construction from instances of any type conforming to `BinaryInteger`, using different strategies:
+This protocol adds a few new initializers.
+Two of them allow to create integers from floating point numbers, others support construction from instances of any type conforming to `BinaryInteger`, using different strategies:

   - Initialize `Self` with the value, provided that the value is representable.
     The precondition should be satisfied by the caller.